 The process for creating and bringing all these individual elements together was extensive.
 For two years, we collaborated with a wide range of local and international experts in everything from story to education, nutrition to technology.
 We also worked with Fijian schools and communities to ensure that what we created was culturally appropriate and educationally sound.

-Last year, BTS was piloted with over 300 children in schools across urban, rural and remote Fiji.
+Last year, Beyond the Stars was piloted with over 300 children in schools across urban, rural and remote Fiji.
 The final report on the pilot is now complete, and we’ll be sharing the results over the next few weeks.
 In the meantime, we’d be happy to share a copy of the report with any interested professionals.

 Subscribe below to receive updates and insights about Beyond the Stars and other S1T2 projects.